 The following list contains examples of DNS providers for informational purposes.
 Use your preferred DNS provider.

 - ANAME record on DNS Made Easy

 - ACNAME at CloudFlare

 - ALIAS at PointDNS

-www host on the domain and then use the DNS provider’s redirection service to redirect the apex over to the
+www host on the domain and then use the DNS provider’s redirect service to redirect the apex over to the

 www version of the domain.
-Consult your DNS provider to see how they support this.
+Consult your DNS provider for more information.

 Verify Production configurations

 Make a final pass for any Production configurations in the store(s).
 If you need to make changes to configurations, you can modify in Production.
 If settings are read-only, you may need to SSH and CLI commands to modify, or make configuration changes in your local and deploy across.

 The following are recommended changes and checks: